tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 but can be further simplified.
 Here are some specific proposals:

 - Remove the HTTP GET interface entirely.

 - Simplify JSON-RPC plumbing to remove unnecessary reflection and wrapping.

 - Remove the gRPC interface (this is already planned for v0.36).

 - Separate the websocket interface from the rest of the RPC service, and restrict it to only event subscription.

-  - Eventually: Remove the websocket interface entirely.
+  Eventually we should try to emove the websocket interface entirely, but we will need to revisit that (probably in a new RFC) once we've done some of the easier things.

 These changes would preserve the ability of operators to issue queries with curl (but would require using JSON-RPC instead of URI parameters).
 That would